Inspire Therapy for Obstructive Sleep Apnea in Children with Down Syndrome

 The Inspire implant helps children with Down syndrome sleep better, which means parents sleep better, too.
 Inspire therapy may also help your child:

-• Behave better at home and school
+• Improve focus and concentration, at home and in school

 • Lower their risk of heart problems and stroke linked to sleep apnea